Categories & TopicsHigh School Speech

 Performance of Literature

 Descriptions below are annotated in green to include what genres of literature are allowed for each category.
+Original material prohibition is listed in orange; allowance is listed in purple.

 - Farrago (up to 10 minutes): The challenge of Farrago is to select material from a variety of literary genres (poetry, short stories, speeches, essays, drama, songs, novels), which address a central specific theme or emotion and to interpret the material through oral presentation.
 Quality material is required – that which provides insight into human values, motivations, relationships, problems, and understandings, and is not characterized by sentimentality, violence for its own sake, unmotivated endings, or stereotyped characterizations.
+Original material is not allowed.

 - Group Interpretive Reading (up to 12 minutes): Contrary to dramatic performance, the challenge of this category is to compile and present a literary script — that may include selection(s) from any genre except drama — in such manner that the audience imagines action being described rather than witnessing it being performed.
 Symbolic characterization and vocal and physical action, rather than a literal dramatization or pantomime, is required.
 Ideas are imagined through oral reading and not through acting; therefore, the ensemble of oral readers act as a medium of expression for the audience.
 Group Interpretive Reading is an ensemble presentation by 2-5 readers.
+Original material is allowed, but open to critique.

 - Play Acting (up to 12 minutes): Participants perform a scene or cutting from a single play (dramatic literature) with emphasis on character development and appropriate physical movement.
 Participants may play more than one character; however, extreme fragmentation of actors into multiple roles may have a severely adverse impact on the ability to develop a believable character portrayal during the limited time available.
 Play Acting is an ensemble presentation by 2-5 actors.
+Original material is allowed, but must conform to character and plot development, and is open to critique.

 - Poetry (up to 8 minutes): The participant should select one or more poems centering on a specific theme or emotion.
 The presentation is read from a manuscript.
+Original material is allowed, but open to critique.

 - Prose (up to 8 minutes): The participant should select one or more works of prose literature, including short stories, cutting from novels, drama, essays, or other non-fiction work, centering on a specific theme or emotion.
 The presentation is read from a manuscript.
+Original material is allowed, but open to critique.

 - Radio News Reporting (30-minute preparation; 5 minutes): The challenge to the speaker is to present a well-organized, clearly communicated newscast.
 Source news stories provided by the state office of approximately 15-20 minutes in length is to be cut and edited with special efforts made to end right at 5 minutes.
 The host school is to provide the adjudicator with a copy of the packet of material given to each speaker.
 At least one commercial is to be included within the time limits of the presentation.
+Students must use the news script provided by the contest, and may not add material, except transition sentences, introduction (such as call letters) and conclusion.

 - Solo Acting (Humorous/Serious) (up to 10 minutes [New in 2017]): The material shall be a cutting from serious or humorous drama or other literature adapted to the dramatic format with brief narrative transitions allowed that includes any number of characters.
 By using the self as a medium between the selection and the audience, the student shall create the character(s) and shall utilize action appropriate to the characterization(s) within the control of the setting.
 Students will enter either Humorous or Serious divisions at sub-district, district, and state festivals, with up to four entries per school in both divisions, collectively.
 Quality material is required.
 Quality material –that which provides insight into human values, motivations, relationships, problems, and understandings, and is not characterized by sentimentality, violence for its own sake, unmotivated endings, or stereotyped characterizations.
+Original material is not allowed.

 - Storytelling (up to 8 minutes): To tell a story is to chronicle events.
 The storyteller’s purpose is to chronicle those events in a coherent, unified, clear, and interesting manner.
 While seated, the storyteller utilizes vocal variation and physical movement to suggest different characters and character relationships in order to make the story clearer and more interesting.
 The emphasis of the storyteller’s art is on the teller as an intermediary or narrator.
 The student is expected to demonstrate a sense of audience, that is, tell the chosen story in a manner suitable for the intended audience, be it young children, teenagers, or adults.
 Students select and rehearse a story — from any genre of literature or original, most often narrative prose — for each of the topic areas set each year.
+Original material is allowed, but open to critique.